 Audrey graduated with a Masters in Public Policy from the Humphrey School for Public Affairs, conducted research on increasing marginalized community involvement in volunteering and voting.
 She currently lives in Arlington, with her husband Adrian and their cat Norm.
 She is viciously likable and responds only to email.

-Director, Northeast Region
+Director, State Government Affairs, Northeast Region

 John has spent a decade lobbying in the hallowed halls of the New York State Capitol.
 He worked for many years at a prestigious and well-regarded law firm specializing in government relations before coming on board as Executive Director in New York.
 He represented a diverse client base before state and local governments, state agencies and other regulatory bodies.
 He has forged relationships with lawmakers and staff from both parties, and as a lifelong resident of Upstate New York, has a deep understanding of the economies, political climate, and the differences that define localities from each other throughout the state.
 He counts some of the brightest and talented lobbyists in Albany as friends and has utilized their knowledge and collaboration to resolve difficult policy decisions.